eaysin-arafat/Tuso/README.md

 - **Development Team:** Our .NET Core backend API is crafted by a talented team of 8 Software Engineers led by an experienced Team Lead.
 They are committed to ensuring the robustness, scalability, and security of our system.

-- **Frontend Team:** The user interface of TUSO is developed using React by a team of 7 skilled Software Engineers, led by a proactive Team Lead.
+- **Frontend Team:** The user interface of Helpdesk is developed using React by a team of 7 skilled Software Engineers, led by a proactive Team Lead.
 They focus on creating intuitive interfaces that enhance user experience and efficiency.

-- **UI/UX Team:** Our UI/UX Design Team is dedicated to creating visually appealing and user-friendly interfaces for TUSO.
+- **UI/UX Team:** Our UI/UX Design Team is dedicated to creating visually appealing and user-friendly interfaces for Helpdesk.
 Their innovative designs are aimed at optimizing workflow and improving usability for healthcare professionals.

-- **Quality Assurance Team:** Ensuring the reliability and quality of TUSO is the responsibility of our SQA Team.
+- **Quality Assurance Team:** Ensuring the reliability and quality of Helpdesk is the responsibility of our SQA Team.
 Comprising Software Engineers with a keen eye for detail, they rigorously test every aspect of the software to guarantee optimal performance and compliance with industry standards.

-- **Personal Touch:** Behind TUSO is a team of passionate individuals driven by a shared vision of leveraging technology to make a positive impact in the healthcare industry.
+- **Personal Touch:** Behind Helpdesk is a team of passionate individuals driven by a shared vision of leveraging technology to make a positive impact in the healthcare industry.
 Each team member, from developers to designers to QA analysts, brings unique perspectives and skills to the table, contributing to the success of our project.

   As a cohesive unit, we collaborate closely, leveraging our collective expertise to overcome challenges and deliver a cutting-edge solution that empowers healthcare providers and improves patient care.
 With a commitment to excellence and a focus on innovation, we are proud to be at the forefront of healthcare technology, making a difference one line of code at a time.